bazelbuild/rules_scala/unstable/multiscala/README.md

 ```
 scala_library(
-   name = "foo",
+   name = "lib",
    ...
 )

+scala_library(
+   name = "app",
+   deps = [
+     ":lib",
+     ...
+   ]
+   ...
+)
 ```
-Would act with the current default configuration just as it does today: it would create a single jar, `foo_.jar`.
+ould act with the current default single version configuration mostly exactly as it does today: it would create a single jar for each target, e.g., `lib.jar`  and `app.jar` (but we would probably add some aliases, too, with version suffixes as commmonly seen in maven).

 A change of configuration to specify two scala versions would not require any changes from the user.
-In other words, the default behavior is to build everything against all versions and use argument to reduce targets, not to increase them.
+In other words, the default behavior would be to build everything against all versions and use arguments to reduce targets, not require them to increase them.

-So in the example above, with two scala versions configured, a build would create, for example,  `foo_2_11.jar` and `foo_2_12.jar`.
+So in the example above, with two scala versions configured, a build would create, for example,  `lib_2_11.jar`, `lib_2_12.jar`, `app_2_11.jar` and `app_2_12.jar`.
+The mutliscala code will create the versioned targets based on the version deps.
 (This is a simplified example.
-I think we'll end up creating one jar for every version and then a set of aliases to give people the names that they expect.)
+As mentioned, I think we'll end up creating one jar for every version and then a set of aliases to give people the names that they expect.)

 To do this, we'd need to change `scala_library` from a rule to a macro.
 The macro has access to the configuration (which is why it's an external repo) and can instantiate the necessary targets and aliases.